Supported Formats

 HTML-based upstreams

-Generic upstreams work with simple HTML-based sources.
-The upstream must consist of simple, unstyled HTML pages with no JavaScript.
-Each page should contain only links to package files or subdirectories.
-Examples include Gradle distributions, Apache releases, and Node distributions.
+Generic upstreams support simple HTML-based sources alongside dedicated source types (Node.js, HashiCorp, Fluent Bit, GitHub Releases).
+HTML-based upstreams must consist of simple, unstyled HTML pages with no JavaScript, where each page contains only links to package files or subdirectories.
+Examples include Apache releases and Gradle distributions.

 Contextual Documentation